Journal of the

 the distance between columns should be 0.5ʺ.
 This can be

-performed in Word 2007 by clicking on "Page layout" on
+performed in MS Word by clicking on "layout" on the

-the Toolbar and then “Columns” from the drop-down menu.
+Toolbar and then “Columns” from the drop-down menu.
+Then

 Indent paragraphs and subheadings